Deadline

 - Blog Platforms

 - WordPress: A WordPress website gives you a lot of flexibility to make a custom portfolio that matches your personality and meets your technical needs.
 The Journalism Education Association has created a guide for building a portfolio using WordPress for its Journalist of the Year competition.
 JEA’s portfolio requirements are very similar to MIPA’s Student Journalist Staff competition.
 A WordPress.com site is free.
+(Many scholastic journalism news websites are built on a WordPress infrastructure.)

 - Website Building Tools: There are a variety of tools to let you easily build free websites.
 Here are a few you might consider.